MosheBerman/MBCalendarKit/MIGRATIONGUIDE.md

 To better support Swift interoperability, several changes were made:

 1. A full nullability audit has been done.
 As a result, some of the delegate methods have changed to no longer require force-unwrap operators on their parameters.
 2. The `CKCalendarDisplayMode` enum was renamed to `CKCalendarViewDisplayMode` and the `CKCalendarViewMode...` prefixed enum cases have been deprecated in favor of `CKCalendarViewDisplayMode...` enum cases.
 This should simplify use of display modes in Swift.
 A similar change was made to the `CKCalendarMonthCellState` enum.
 This enum is now called `CKCalendarCellContextIdentifier` in Objective-C and `CalendarCellContextIdentifier` in Swift.
+There are `typealias` definitions, so your existing code will compile, but the old enums are deprecated, and the new code doesn't attempt to map them.
+Use Xcode's fixit suggestions to migrate.
 3. Classes with the `CK` prefix in Objective-C were given `NS_SWIFT_NAME()` annotations. `CKCalendarView` becomes `CalendarView`, `CKCalendarCell` becomes `CalendarCell` etc.

 ## Before